Kentico/Home/README.md

 ## Resources

-:bulb: Are you feeling lost in the stack of developer resources?
+💡 Are you feeling lost in the stack of developer resources?
 [The non-exhaustive list of developer resources](/RESOURCES) could help you find appropriate places related to Kentico EMS and Kentico Kontent.

 ## Getting support for open-source projects